Venezuela troops occupy Polar food distribution warehouses

 "Many of us here don't have homes.
 Chavez promised us homes," said Lindomar Nieves, a 37-year-old mechanic holding a Venezuelan flag.

-(Reporting by Girish Gupta; Additional reporting by Brian Ellsworth and Corina Pons; Editing by Richard Chang and Cynthia Osterman)
+(Reporting by Girish Gupta; Additional reporting by Brian Ellsworth and Corina Pons; Editing by Richard Chang)